Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 Impostor Syndrome is becoming more prevalent too!
-Users of social media have created a voyeuristic environment where we can easily get caught up in “comparisonitis.”
+Social media users have created a voyeuristic environment where we can easily get caught up in “comparisonitis.”

-For some, the symptoms are short-term, such as when they are taking on a new responsibility or a new job.
+For some, the short-term symptoms include taking on a new responsibility or a new job.
 For others, it can hold them up for their entire life.

 Impostor Syndrome commonly shows up as either overperforming or underperforming.

 Also, self-sabotage happens often for people with Impostor Syndrome.
-Results of a 2014 study on Impostor Syndrome show that those people with it tend to undervalue their skills or fail to recognize how other opportunities might place stronger importance on their abilities.
+A 2014 study on Impostor Syndrome shows that those people with it tend to undervalue their skills or fail to recognize how other opportunities might place more substantial importance on their abilities.